Penny, a Adoptable mixed breed in Portland, OR image 1/6

 Click the "See How You Match" button, answer a few simple questions, and see how you match up!
 It takes less than a minute to complete.
 You can also reach out directly to Northwest Animal Companions for details on the pet.

-When can I meet Cherry?
+When can I meet Penny?

 If you've submitted an inquiry, Northwest Animal Companions will review your information and may ask you to fill out an official application.
-If you're a good fit for Cherry, they'll reach out to set up a meeting.
+If you're a good fit for Penny, they'll reach out to set up a meeting.

 What if I have more questions about the adoption process?